So, *Nervous Laughter* Is Trump Going To Concede?

 Even more terrifying than that, though, would be if the legal challenges Trump has already put up cause a delay in Congress certifying the results in early January, in which case we would be in really murky territory.
 For now, though, it seems like Trump is “increasingly isolated” in his quest to convince everyone this is a stolen election with massive voter fraud, although some aides are still playing along and pacifying him, according to CNN.

 “The American people will decide this election.
-And the United States government is perfectly capable of escorting trespassers out of the White House," campaign spokesman Andrew Bates said in a statement.
+And the United States government is perfectly capable of escorting trespassers out of the White House," campaign spokesperson Andrew Bates said in a statement.